Welcome to Day #2 of the 20 Day Budget Challenge!

 My system is just one way you can keep track of your expenses – but it may not be the best for everyone!
 I know the cash/envelope system works well for many families!
-You may even want to grab this Financial Planner (click on the image above) that the author of The Recovering Spender has set up.

 What do you do to keep track of your purchases & bills?
 Come and tell us in our Budget Challenge Facebook Group!

 Want all 20 days of the Budget Challenge to come straight to your inbox?
 If so, sign up OVER HERE!